google/turbinia/README.md

 Turbinia for further processing.

 Communication from the client to the server is currently done with [Kombu](https://github.com/celery/kombu) messaging.
-The workerimplementation uses [Celery](http://www.celeryproject.org/) for task scheduling.
+The worker implementation uses [Celery](http://www.celeryproject.org/) for task scheduling.

 The main documentation for Turbinia can be